About the Conservation Advisory Committee

 The Committee advises on major environmental threats and maintains an inventory of natural resources and an index of all open spaces.

-The City of Beacon has begun implementing the 2022 Community Compost Pilot Program, which features both backyard bins and community drop sites for compostable waste.
-The program is being managed by the Conservation Advisory Committee with funding from the City of Beacon.
+The City of Beacon began its Municipal Compost Program in 2022, which features both backyard bins and community drop sites for compostable waste.
+The program is managed by the Conservation Advisory Committee’s Compost Working Group with funding from the City of Beacon.

-For more detail on the program and for information on how you can participate in the program, click here.
+For more detail on the program and for information on how you can participate, click here.

 The Committee shall consist of nine members appointed for a two-year term.
 If there is a vacancy and you wish to apply, please visit: